charleskoffler/clprolf/README.md

 Simol framework for Java permit to use java's IDE and tools, and autocompletion on annotations, and is completely integrated with java.

 SIMOL AND JAVA LIBRARIES
-In order to help users which would want to use existing java libraries as simol, documents contening a classification proposal of java usual language libraries exist and will grow.
+In order to help users which would want to use existing java libraries as simol, a classification proposal of java usual language libraries exists and will grow.
-For example, "simu_real_world_obj JPanel nature JComponent contracts java.awt.ImageObserver, java.awt.MenuContainer", or "compat_interf_capacity (java.awt.)MenuContainer".
-These documents are not intended to be complete.
+For example, "@Simu_real_world_obj JPanel extends JComponent implements java.awt.ImageObserver, java.awt.MenuContainer", or "@Compat_interf_capacity (java.awt.)MenuContainer".
+This help is not intended to contain compulsorily all the libraries.
+Simol framework annotations are used, while it is existing java code, in order to show that existing java code could be updated, and to help simol users.

 ALGOL AND SIMOL